Lydia-K-dir/lydia_kwao.github.io/README.md

 ### Recommendations
 - Focus conversion on ages 21–50

-- Female-focused campaigns to grow paying users
+- Invest in female-focused campaigns to grow paying users

 - Use algorithms to recommend movies based on history, ratings and demographics.